igor-alexandrov/wiselinks/README.md

 And finally you should tell Wiselinks to process your links or forms.

 Links will fire History.pushState() event.
-Data from the request will replace content of the container that was passed to Wiselinks (default is 'body')
+Data from the request will replace content of the container that was passed to Wiselinks (default is "body")

 ```html